Learn about the recent search for the next president and CEO of the Federal Reserve Bank of Kansas City.

 The Federal Reserve Bank of Kansas City’s presidential Search Committee hosted a virtual community town hall on July 13 to address questions and provide an update on its search for a successor to President and CEO Esther George.
 Watch a recording of the event External Linkhere.

-The Search Committee is diligently conducting a nationwide search aiming to identify a diverse, highly qualified and broad pool of candidates.
-Its work will be supported by Egon Zehnder, a global leadership advisory and executive search firm.
+The Search Committee diligently conducted a nationwide search aiming to identify a diverse, highly qualified, and broad pool of candidates.
+Its work was supported by Egon Zehnder, a global leadership advisory and executive search firm.

-At the conclusion of the search, the Kansas City Fed’s nonbanker Class B and C directors will appoint the new president.
+At the conclusion of the search, the Kansas City Fed’s nonbanker Class B and C directors appointed the new president.
 The appointment is subject to the approval of the Federal Reserve Board of Governors in Washington, DC.

-María Griego-Raby, president and principal of Contract Associates in Albuquerque, New Mexico, serves as chair of the Search Committee.
+María Griego-Raby, president and principal of Contract Associates in Albuquerque, New Mexico, served as chair of the Search Committee.
 Learn more about the Search Committee here.